 Carefully Designed Dentures with a Lifelike Look

-Custom-made dentures from our Green Hills office in Nashville, TN, can replace several adjacent missing teeth or your entire dental arch.
-In this way, they can restore the form and function of your smile, allowing you to enjoy a complete diet and giving you a healthy sense of self-confidence.
+Custom-made dentures from our Green Hills office in Nashville, TN, can replace several adjacent missing teeth or your entire upper or lower dental arch.
+Dentures can restore the form and function of your smile, allowing you to enjoy an unrestricted diet and a healthy sense of self-confidence.
 Dr. Jerry Hancock offers several types of dentures, including full, partial, and implant-supported restorations.
 In all cases, he will work meticulously during the design process, using precise impressions of your smile to provide a comfortable prosthetic.
-Our lab also uses top-of-the-line materials so your denture will be virtually identical to natural teeth.
+Our lab also uses top-of-the-line materials so your denture will be virtually identical to your natural teeth.

 Types of Dentures

 Dentures are simple yet highly effective oral appliances that can replace missing or damaged teeth.
 The type of denture you receive will depend on the number of teeth that need to be replaced and your goals for treatment.